Vanishborn/BIS180L-prereq-waiver/README.md

 # BIS180L-prereq-waiver

-prerequisite waiver for BIS180L at UC Davis
+prerequisite waiver for BIS 180L at UC Davis.

+Specifically, a waiver for BIS 15L.